 British chef Jamie Oliver is famous for his authentic Italian cuisine served in a welcoming, casual atmosphere.
 And even though he has restaurants all around the world, it was a notable first when he launched a restaurant at sea—on Royal Caribbean’s Quantum of the Seas—in 2014.
-Since then, he’s opened Jamie’s Italian on Symphony of the Seas, Anthem of the Seas, Ovation of the Seas and Harmony of the Seas, and considering our guests’ reactions, the partnership looks like it will last well into the future.
+Since then, he’s opened Jamie’s Italian on on a number of our ships, and considering our guests’ reactions, the partnership looks like it will last well into the future.

 Each Jamie’s Italian makes fresh pasta from scratch every day, just as his land-based restaurants do, and are just as precise in sourcing the quality ingredients that make his food stand apart.
 We recently caught up with the renowned chef and asked him about what it’s like to partner with Royal Caribbean—and what guests should order off the menu.
 Here’s what he had to say: